Allain18/pol/README.md

 `tau` : Add tau to the stack

 `e` : Add e to the stack

+`sum` : Take all the number of the stack and add the sum

+`fact` : Replace the last number in the stack with its factorial

+`round` : Round the last number in the stack

+`ave` : Take all the number of the stack and add the average

 `dec` : Print the last number of the stack and remove it